alfetahe/elector/README.md

 ## Features
 - Automatic election process on startup or when node joins/leaves the cluster
-- Ability to configure pre and post election hooks that will be called before and after the election process
+- Ability to configure pre and post election hooks that will be called before and after the election process. <strong>These hooks must return within 1 second to avoid timeouts</strong>.
 - Provides 2 built in election strategies and allows you to use your own strategy implementation (See `elector_strategy_behaviour` module for reference`)
 - Provides quorum option to detect split brain scenarios
 - Provides option to define the election delay in milliseconds before the election process is started automatically and queue the